CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_hxap_host.html.markdown

 # Data Source: intersight_hyperflex_hxap_host
 A HyperFlex Application Platform compute host entity that is part of HyperFlex compute cluster and probably runs VMs.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hyperflex_hxap_host.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `age`:(string) Denotes age or life time of the Host in nano seconds.
 * `cluster_uuid`:(string) The UUID of the cluster to which this Host belongs to.